tangym27/ruffLife/README.md

 # Xiaojie (Aaron) Li, Bo Hui Lu, Michelle Tang, Kaitlin Wan
 P #01: ArRESTed Development

+## Project Description
+Using RESTful APIs to help stressful users relax mentally by looking at various memes, aesthetically pleasing animals(just dogs and cats), or funny jokes.
+The user will laugh, smile, and appreciate the wonder of animals and our beautiful website.
+Not to mention there is an animal themed weather site as well!
+Logged in users get to experience this all on a single webpage while guest users will be redirected to a new page each time.

+## APIs
+**Here are some APIs that we use:**

+* catpic
+* OPENWeather
+* Geek jokes
+* Random

 ## Instructions to Run:

 1. Check to see if you have python3 installed by running ``` python3 ``` in the terminal.
 It should produce something like: